Warning: I am challenging your assumptions. These concepts may haunt you the rest of your life.

 - Appreciation of system: Systems thinking and an understanding of interconnectedness

-To prevent common problems, look at your business through this “lens of profound knowledge“:
+To prevent common problems, look at your business through this “lens of profound knowledge,” aka “the science of improvement:”

-Find your “Continual Improvement” here:
+Get your “Continual Improvement” here:

 Systems Thinking: